 The Pursuer-Withdrawer Dynamic

-EFT can stop these negative cycles of anger and withdrawal.
+EFT can stop these negative cycles of blame and withdrawal.
 The first step in EFT is to map out what is happening.
 The next is to help you identify and express your fears and needs.
 This leads to far greater understanding between you as a couple.
-You can then work together to create new ways of expressing yourselves and turn a negative cycle into a positive dance of love, reassurance and support.
+You can then work together to create new ways of expressing yourselves and turn a negative cycle into a positive dance of acceptance, reassurance and support.

 Some common struggles that couples face: